close

 Stracciatella ice cream

-Stracciatella, translates to “rags” or “shards“, which are woven into is a flavorful vanilla custard-like ice cream in a slightly untraditional way.
+Stracciatella translates to “rags” or “shards“, which are woven into a flavorful vanilla custard-like ice cream in a slightly untraditional way.
 Unlike American chocolate chip ice cream, Stracciatella is made by drizzling a fine stream of melted chocolate directly into the churning vanilla custard.
 As a result, the chocolate solidifies on contact, freezing it into delicate flakes that fuse with the ice cream and literally melt in your mouth instantly upon eating.
 My son was hooked and so was I.

 It is said Scratchatella originated in Bergamo, in Northern Italy, at the Ristorante La Marianna in the early 1960’s.
 Stracciatella ice cream was actually inspired by Stracciatella soup, an Italian version of egg drop soup which is a popular dish throughout Rome.
 To this day Stracciatella remains one of the most renowned Italian gelato flavors in the world.